hweidner/check-mk-goodies/README.md

 CPU model, number of topology of virtual processors, minimum and maximum CPU frequencies in MHz, and the size of the CPU caches.

+The long (multiline) output of the check contains the whole output of the lscpu command.

 The output of the lscpu script is also rather static, it is usually sufficient to cache it for one hour or more.